rupesh40/istio-grpc-using-minikube/README.md

 # istio-grpc-minikube (Golang)

-This is simple implementation of GRPC with Istio.
+This is a simple implementation of GRPC with Istio.
-In this example I have used minikube as local cluster , docker to containerized the application and Istio Service mesh as Gateway and Load-balancer.
+In this example I have used minikube as local cluster , docker to containerized the application and Istio service mesh as Gateway and Load-balancer.

-for this example I have used following versions minikube version: v1.19.0 docker desktop version 3.3.2 engine version v20.10.5 istio version 1.9.4
+for this example I have used following versions: minikube version: v1.19.0 docker desktop version 3.3.2 engine version v20.10.5 istio version 1.9.4